Patricia-LF/yrgopelag/README.md

-Yrgopelago is an assignment in programming/PHP and data sources, for the education Web developing at YRGO higher education.

-We were supposed to create a website for a hotel.
-The hotels 3 rooms should be able to be booked, and payed with credits.
-SQLite was used to store and handle the data from users, rooms, features and bookings.
+## Yrgopelag - Infinity Hotel

+Yrgopelago is a hotel booking system built with PHP and SQLite, featuring room availability, bookings, add-ons and a credit-based payment system.

+        SQLite was used to design the full database structure for users, rooms, bookings and add-ons.
+The application also contain booking logic, including availability checks and validation.
+There is also an admin page where prices and features can be managed.

+        Note:
-Yrgopelago is an assignment in programming/PHP and data sources, for the education Web developing at YRGO higher education.
+        Yrgopelago was an assignment in programming/PHP and data sources, for the education Web development at YRGO higher education.
+The site was not optimized for mobile, as it was not a requirement for the assignment.
+This is something that I have addressed later on.

-We were supposed to create a website for a hotel.
-The hotels 3 rooms should be able to be booked, and payed with credits.
-SQLite was used to store and handle the data from users, rooms, features and bookings.

 ## Code review